saha-raj/python-pandas-docs/src/content/list_comprehensions.md

 selfOrder: 30
 ---

+## List Comprehensions
-List comprehensions create lists using an expression and for loop in one line.
+List comprehensions provide a concise way to create lists.
+They follow the form `[expression for item in iterable]`.

 ```python
 squares = [x**2 for x in range(5)]